Family Support Events

 Virtual Monthly Information Session

-This repeating virtual presentation includes information on reading challenges, including dyslexia, multisensory, research-based instruction, and the Texas dyslexia legislation.
-Presentation also includes resources available at Neuhaus and within the Houston-area community.
+This repeating presentation includes information on resources available at Neuhaus and in the community.
 Parents, educators, and other professionals can benefit from these presentations.
 Sessions are hosted in English.

 Virtual Dyslexia Simulation